 Snoezelen MSE (Multi Sensory Environments) are relaxing gentle sensory environments which are used both to calm and to stimulate.
-The Snoezelen rooms are used as part of early intervention programs such as Me and Mommy for sensory stimulation, to promote communication, and as calming place for both baby and mother.
+The Snoezelen rooms are used as part of early intervention programs such as Me and Mommy for sensory stimulation, to promote communication, and as a calming place for both baby and mother.
 For the older children, it is useful in helping with sensory regulation, creating a calm learning environment and improving functionality and learning skills.

 Shalva has four Snoezelen rooms of different sizes, equipped with the best equipment available, such as water mattresses, vibrating seats and pillows, sound to light converters, fiber optic cables, stars spotlights, light tunnels, bubble column, physio balls, 3-D mirrors, weight blankets and sensory baskets.